openxla/community/rfcs/20230510-common-benchmark-suite.md

 To simplify the repository structure, the comparative benchmark workflow will live under the same new repository with the common benchmark suite.
-A proper directory structure should avoid the common benchmark suite from being polluted by the comparative benchmark workflow.
+A proper directory structure should prevent the common benchmark suite from being polluted by the comparative benchmark workflow.
 For example:

 ```
 openxla-benchmark repository